 If you have any questions, please be sure to ask one of us.
 Once you get your braces we will give you lots of handouts and detailed, personal instructions on how to keep your teeth clean with braces - IT'S THAT IMPORTANT!!!

-Please download and print out the "Brush, brush, brush" attachment below for your reference.
+Please download and print out the "Brush, brush, brush" and "Printabel Instructions for Brushing Your Teeth with Braces" attachments below for your reference.